overcyber/skill_HomeAssistant/README.md

 EG: turn off the bathroom light

 - "Hey Alice/Snips"
-- whats the state of the pool pump
+- what's the state of the pool pump

 **Future additions**
-- Add sun events like sunrise and sunset times
 - Capture various types of sensor data for possble use in other skills ?
 - Tell you the IP of a requested device